Mr. Hollis Barnett, Interim Head

 ART 1010.
 Drawing I. 3 Hours.

-An introductory drawing course in which the concepts of composition, figure-ground, line, value, contour, gesture, linear and aerial perspective are studied using a variety of drawing techniques and media.
+A study of the concepts of composition, figure-ground, line, value, contour, gesture, linear perspective, and atmospheric perspective from direct observation using a variety of media, drawing techniques, and rendering methods.

 ART 1011.
 Drawing II.
 3 Hours.